Helping Estheticians raise standards with national credentialing and continuing education accreditation.

 NATIONAL ESTHETICIAN CERTIFICATION OVERVIEW

-The path to get your National Esthetician Certification-NCEA Certified credential starts with NCEA Individual Membership, then choose your Payment Option under STEP 1.
-Start working on the Candidate Application requirements while waiting for your NCEA Training Manual to arrive.
+The path to get your National Esthetician Certification-NCEA Certified credential starts with NCEA Individual Membership, (highly encouraged, but not required) then choose your Registration Payment Option under STEP 1 and order your Study Guide - Digital or Print.
+Start working on the Candidate Application requirements.
 Then get studying utilizing the Study Objectives, Self-Assessments and Knowledge Reviews in the interactive manual.
 In about 4–6 weeks, you should be ready to send in your application - STEP 2.
 After receiving your Authorization-to-Test (ATT), take the online proctored Exam within 60 days in the comfort of your home or office.
 STEP 3.
 The speed at which you progress through the course will depend upon your time and completion of all candidate application requirements.

 ADVANCING YOUR CAREER